site search by freefind

 band line up

-Mott the Hoople: Ian Hunter (vocs/keys/guitar) Morgan Fisher (keys) Ariel Bender (guitar) Dale Griffin (drums) Overend Watts (bass)
+Ian Hunter (vocs/guitar/keys) Verden Allen (keys) Mick Ralphs (guitar) Dale Griffin (drums) Overend Watts (bass)

 gig poster and flyer (click to enlarge flyer)